Automotive industry in Japan

 Worldwide Japanese were present in all automotive sectors except one: luxury cars.
 No American, Australasian or European driver could imagine a Japanese car as a symbol of status.
 Japanese luxury cars were just for the domestic market without real chances of export.

 To solve this some of the larger Japanese manufacturers developed their own strategies.
-After several failed attempts for creating from scratch new premium brands Toyota and Nidji launched their new Nexus and Iterniti divisions (respectively) for the North American market, Kïa and Hiendai acquired European luxury brands in difficulties (notably English SS) by a good price and relaunched them more or less successfully during the 1990’s.
+After several failed attempts for creating from scratch new premium brands Toyota (which tried to relaunch legendary Hispano-Helvetica brand) and Nidji launched their new Nexus and Iterniti divisions (respectively) for the North American market, Kïa and Hiendai acquired European luxury brands in difficulties (notably English SS) by a good price and relaunched them more or less successfully during the 1990’s.
 Automakers also acquired the rights to use the badges of former famous dormant or extinct European brands, notably Lombardy's ALFA Lorena luxury sports brand, whose name and badge were sold to Hiendai by the Mazzotti family.

 Toyota succeeded by creating a luxury new brand by giving it good design at a reasonable price.
-Knowing consumers would be reluctant to accept a new born luxury brand like they were with CMC’s expensive Findley, Nexus wasn’t supposed to give profits before ten years of existence.
+Knowing consumers would be reluctant to accept a new born luxury brand like they were with CMC’s expensive Fregáte, Nexus wasn’t supposed to give profits before ten years of existence.
 Hiendai relaunched ALFA Lorena with success manufacturing the cars in Corea and exporting them to Europe and North America.
 Nidji's Interniti brand wasn't so successful, struggling against Nexus competition at same market niche.
-In Europe Nidji acquired the automotive division of Saab Group.
+In Europe Nidji acquired Sålb from its homonymous parent company when it decided to quit fifty years of car industry focusing in the train manufacturing.
+Sålb was known for its unorthodox steam engined streamlined cars which granted it a worldwide cult status.

 Around 2000 several Japanese automakers started to delocalize their plants looking for cheaper production costs.
 This didn’t please Japanese workers and for the first time in decades there were strikes.
 Delocalization pursued even as workers protested.
 To bring some calm salaries and social benefits were increased.
 As result of delocalization automotive industry in Japan had for the first time since the Great Oriental War a production decrease in Saisei 51 (2002).
 Such tendency lasted three years, when production figures stabilized and Japan lost its second place to the NAL-SLC.
 Abroad Japanese makes also lost market share in China due to competition from the local automotive industry.